SciVal - a tool for evaluating research performance

 SciVal is a database and a tool that can be used for evaluating the research activities of individuals, research groups, fields of science and organisations, considering their publication information.
 With SciVal, you can evaluate the quality and quantity of research activities in relation to other organisations, observe research collaboration and evaluate research trends.
 SciVal analyses the Scopus reference database starting from the year 1996.
 Scopus database contains 38 million research publications from 7,500 research organisations and 220 countries.
 SciVal and the contents of the database are updated continuously, and the research output it analyses is vast and up-to-date.

 SciVal database introduction.

-SciVal is available for University of Eastern Finland and its students.
+SciVal is available for the staff and students of University of Eastern Finland.
 Before using, a person requires to register into the SciVal interface.